a messy desk

 Obviously at Afterword we are attracted to this problem.
 We want to bring visual, quick scannability to large amounts of information; and our summarization is the starting point for it.
 Besides on a screen you are not limited to text, we can do audio and video.
 It brings a whole new dimension to the idea of ‘reading’.

 This is a commonly held vision and for that reason alone, worth pursuing.
 Every time there has been a paradigm shift in computing, the industry has taken a few steps in this direction.
-But unlike all the previous shifts, the one we are experiencing right now has language at it’s heart.
+But unlike all the previous shifts, the one we are experiencing right now has language at its heart.
 It appears that finally, a century after ebooks and e-readers was conceived (seriously, look up 'the readies'), all the pieces might be coming together for something truly amazing to emerge.
 We are, as this Nautilus piece that you should read says, in the ‘crouch before a leap’.

 I mentioned earlier that part of the appeal of physical books is to have the books you have read sitting on a shelf as a reminder or souvenir.
 But bookshelves, once they get large enough, serve another purpose: they are like maps.
 Books often get arranged by subjects, themes, authors.
 So if two books are side by side, that proximity means something.
 When you pay attention to one, the arrangement ensures that you see its neighbours as well.
 Well arranged bookshelves possess the quality of say, 'mappiness': being like a map.